rohilthopu/pdb-swift/README.md

 The app provides access to Guerrilla Dungeons, Monsters, Dungeon information, and an arbitrary Reddit karma leaderboard for the PAD subreddit.

+**The entire app was developed programatically so there is no storyboard involvement here.
+Tread carefully reading through the sludge of loops that set auto-layout constraints**

 <div display="flex" align="center">
     <img src="Images/iphone_max_home.png" height="30%" width="30%">
     <img src="Images/ney_1.png" height="30%" width="30%">